 Linux is the beautiful, strange kernel which runs everywhere.
-It powers servers, clouds, pipelines, smartphones and so much more.
+It powers your servers, clouds, pipelines, smartphones and so much more.
 But Linux can be difficult for beginners, and somewhat fugly.
 So, whether you’re a newbie or an

 old mature hand in tech, let’s look at what you should know about Linux in DevOps, and how to learn it.

 Once you’ve understood why it’s important to learn Linux for DevOps, and once you’ve learned about the basic components and concepts, you’ll be well on your way to being a pro.
 Linux is used everywhere in DevOps, so the better you understand it, the more you will feel comfortable taming those beastly cloud servers and containers. 🦁

 This is a blog supported by you, the amazing reader!
 Some of the links on this page are affiliate links, and if you make a purchase then I earn a small commission, at no extra cost to you.
 This helps to fund my free tutorials (yassssss!)

 How Linux is used in DevOps

 A lot of people now think of the technical term “DevOps” as just a catch-all for those tasks which create infrastructure, build software, and get it running in production.

 If you’re going to be doing DevOps, in a company that uses Linux to run applications and servers, then you’ll probably need to know how to use a Linux terminal 🐧💻, and know the top Linux commands, so that you can do things like these: